 - Irrigation interference

-Western Spirit Transmission LLC will engage a certified independent appraisal firm to determine each easement’s fair market value per acre based on a market data study, which will analyze recent arms-length sales in the area for similar types of land.
+Western Spirit Transmission LLC will engage a certified independent appraisal firm to determine each easement’s fair market value per acre based on a market data study, which will analyze recent arms-length sales in in the area for similar types of land.

 Easement payments are made in two lump sum installments.
 The first installment is paid upon a landowner’s execution of an option.
 The second lump sum is paid when Western Spirit Transmission LLC exercises the option.

-Western Spirit Transmission LLC and RETA will attempt to identify potential routes as far from homes as possible, while also taking into account other routing criteria.
+Western Spirit Transmission LLC and NM RETA will attempt to identify potential routes as far from homes as possible, while also taking into account other routing criteria.

 Habitable structures are not allowed within the right-of-way.